Disclosure: I may earn a small commission from the companies or products mentioned in this post.

-Also known as ‘The Pub on the Thames’, The Tattershall Castle is a unique floating bar and restaurant on The Thames in central London, meaning you can enjoy a few drinks overlooking some of London’s most iconic sites, including the London Eye and Houses of Parliament.
+Also known as ‘The Pub on the Thames’, The Tattershall Castle is a cool floating bar and restaurant on The Thames in central London.

 As well as affordable drinks in a prime location, The Tattershall Castle also hosts weekly comedy nights, live music and DJs, and a monthly pub quiz.

 Enjoyed this post on the most unusual, unique, and quirky bars in London?